Modern History Playlist

 Chapter 9: Growth of Nationalism and Moderate Phase of Congress

-Modern Indian nationalism grew due to British colonial policies, socio-religious reform movements, emergence of modern education, print culture, and global influences.
+Modern Indian nationalism grew due to British colonial policies , socio-religious reform movements, emergence of modern education , print culture, and global influences.
+It was a reaction to foreign rule and a creation of modern ideas.

-Modern Indian nationalism grew due to British colonial policies, socio-religious reform movements, emergence of modern education, print culture, and global influences.
+Modern Indian nationalism grew due to British colonial policies , socio-religious reform movements, emergence of modern education , print culture, and global influences.
+It was a reaction to foreign rule and a creation of modern ideas.

 Key Factors of Nationalism